mcarilli/CarND-Traffic-Sign-Classifier-P2-Solution/README.md

 Here are five German traffic signs that I found on the web:

 ![alt text][image4]

-First image:  Writing across sign + white bar at bottom might be interpreted as a feature
+Bicycle crossing challenges:  Writing across sign + white bar at bottom might be interpreted as a feature

 ![alt text][image5]

-Second image:  Rotated from horizontal
+No passing challenges:  Rotated from horizontal

 ![alt text][image6]

-Third image:  Writing, X across sign
+Turn straight or right challenges:  Writing, X across sign

 ![alt text][image7]

-Fourth image:  Picture taken from low angle
+Road work challenges:  Picture taken from low angle

 ![alt text][image8]

-Fifth image:  Picture taken from low angle + writing across sign + white bar at bottom
+Children crossing challenges:  Picture taken from low angle + writing across sign + white bar at bottom

 All five images were not quite square.
 In resizing and interpolating them down to 32x32 squares, their aspect ratios are skewed.
 This may also prove a challenge for the network.